 Monitoring individual computers for potential security threats is fairly simple.
-Generally, a user knows when something isn’t working quite right, but to pinpoint the problem can be tricky.
-Beyond the surface, there are layers — complicated layers — of technology that are susceptible to security breaches which could jeopardize a company’s intellectual property or even their customer’s private information which was provided under the guise that it was secure.
+Generally, a user knows when something isn’t working quite right, but pinpointing the problem can be tricky.
+Beyond the surface, there are layers — complicated layers — of technology that are susceptible to security breaches that could jeopardize a company’s intellectual property or even their customer’s private information which was provided under the guise that it was secure.

 There are system applications and services that support the computer’s performance, operating systems and firmware, servers, and data storage systems.
 All layers of this complex system, from the computer, used to check a guest in or ring up a customer’s purchase, to the data center that hosts all of the stored information, can be targeted in different ways, so they must all be monitored and examined frequently to identify the root of any and all potential threats.1

 Tools are available to help spot errors and service failures before they start to impact users, but business owners should make sure a team is established to monitor the activity, capacity, and overall health of servers, hosts, and applications on-premise and in the cloud.

 In the hospitality, retail, and tourism industries, Point of Sale (POS) systems are widely known to be a targeted source from which to steal data.
 A report by Lodging Magazine2 noted that out of 21 data breaches among high-profile hotel companies from 2010 to 2017, 20 were due to threats against POS systems.